khaledkah/tv-snr-diffusion/README.md

-Public source code for our paper: Enhancing Diffusion Models Efficiency by Disentangling Total-Variance and Signal-to-Noise Ratio
+Public source code for our paper: [TV/SNR - Enhancing Diffusion Models Efficiency by Disentangling Total-Variance and Signal-to-Noise Ratio](https://arxiv.org/abs/2502.08598)

 The repository is currently under refactoring!